-Hey, I’m Jenny and doing an internship in Marketing at viasto.
-I’d like to share my video interviewing experience with you because I know that this way of interviewing is not something that candidates experience every day… Normally when you get invited for an interview for a company that you have applied at, the usual telephone or live video interview is normally what you would expect.
-As part of my Bachelor of International Management I decided to apply at viasto for a Marketing internship and was thereafter invited to participate in an asynchronous video interview.
+Hey, I’m Tim and I am doing an internship in Marketing at viasto.
+I’d like to share my video interviewing experience with you because I know that this way of interviewing is not something that candidates experience every day…

-During this period, exams and projects were in full swing, among other things; so I realized that the initial benefit was that I could complete the interview whenever it fitted into my schedule (of course within the time span I was given).
+During this period, exams and projects were in full swing, among other things; so I realized that the initial benefit of a recorded video interview instead of a live interview was that I could complete the interview whenever it would fit into my schedule (of course within the time span I was given).

 The journey begins… and is quite easy, actually

 The login details were assigned to me and I was ready to go.
-I was quite relaxed because I knew that I would not have to immediately face my evaluators.
-First I was given an introduction to viasto as well as information about what would be required of me throughout the interview.
-Next a test was carried out for the sound and video quality to make sure everything worked.
-Before I decided to start the actual interview, it was especially helpful that I could do some test videos offering a test question to understand the timing and structure of what lay ahead of me.
+I was quite relaxed because I knew that I would not have to face my evaluators immediately.
+First, I was given an introduction to viasto and some information about what would be requirements for me throughout the interview.
+Next, a test for the sound and video quality was carried out to make sure everything worked correctly.
+Before I decided to start the actual interview, it was especially helpful that I could do some test videos.
+A test question helped me to understand the timing and structure of what was ahead of me and prepared me for the actual recording.

 - Don’t focus too much on the time you have: If you pay too much attention on this, you probably won’t deliver to the best of your abilities as your efforts will be to make it within the time restrictions.
 Try to focus on what you are going to say.